hartkkuh/Email-designer/README.md

 ## 🙏 Acknowledgments

-- Google Gemini AI for powering the AI writing feature
+- OpenAI and Google Gemini AI for powering the AI writing features
 - All the open-source libraries and tools that made this possible

 ---